AnimNyan/UEShaderScript/README.md

 it's easily fixable by denoising in hdr range.
 For example, skin can be seen to be "glowing" in the direct colour pass.

 #### Using Pit Princess's presets
-for the cloth shader
+For the cloth shader:
-softness is meant for soft fabrics like cotton hardness is meant for hard stuff like leather or rubber fuzziness is made for things like silk or a thin-sheet adidas-tracksuit translucency is meant for anything that's supposed to let light through it such as thin t-shirts
+Softness is meant for soft fabrics like cotton Hardness is meant for hard stuff like leather or rubber Fuzziness is made for things like silk or a thin-sheet adidas-tracksuit Translucency is meant for anything that's supposed to let light through it such as thin t-shirts Velour (-1) is for stuff like fur, carpets, velvet, etc, and fuzz (+1) is for tight fine fabrics The sliders have been designed so that mixing and matching values yields plausible results, so it's perfectly okay to experiment.
+If the slider accepts an input combination, it works.

 ### Advanced Options Loading Preset Shader Maps